duncanwang-eo/duncanwang-eo/_pages/english.md

       Jul 2017 – Dec 2020<span class="expand-icon"></span>, <strong>Senior Sterilization Lead</strong>, BD Rapid Diagnostic products (Suzhou) Co., Ltd.
     </summary>
     <div class="details-content">
-      <span class="section-sub-title">Job Description:</span>
+      <span class="section-sub-title">Responsibility:</span>
       <ul>
-        <li>Responsible for sterility assurance of Hypak products to achieve comprehensive performance goals in quality, regulations, cost, and efficiency.</li>
+        <li>Responsible for Hypak product sterility assurance to achieve comprehensive performance targets in terms of quality, regulation, cost and efficiency.</li>
-        <li>Established operating procedures for sterilization and production environment control and monitoring; supervised strict execution of procedures; conducted periodic assessments to improve the effectiveness of sterilization and sterility assurance.</li>
+        <li>Establish the operating procedures for sterilization and production environment control and monitoring, supervise that the operating procedures are strictly implemented, and periodically evaluate and summarize to improve the effectiveness of sterilization and sterility assurance.</li>
-        <li>Formulated sterilization validation plans; drafted and executed validation protocols according to the plan, including validation and re-validation of sterilization processes.</li>
+        <li>Make sterilization validation plan, draft validation protocol and implement it as planned, including validation and re-validation of sterilization process.</li>
+        <li>Lead the sterilization team in daily work, microbiology laboratory and sterility test management.</li>
-        <li>Compiled standardized batch records for sterilized products to ensure all production control elements were accurately and appropriately recorded, meeting product traceability requirements.</li>
+        <li>Prepare standardized batch records and forms of sterilized products to ensure that all production control elements are accurately and appropriately recorded to meet the requirements of product traceability.</li>
-        <li>Managed validation execution of sterilization and microbiology service suppliers; managed quality assurance activities related to sterilization suppliers and outsourcing suppliers, including technical agreements, audits, deviation investigation and handling, complaints, and BD customer visits.</li>
+        <li>Control the validation of sterilization and microbial service providers, manage the quality assurance activities related to sterilization suppliers and outsourcing suppliers, including technical agreements, audits, deviation investigation and handling, complaints, BD customer visits, etc.</li>
-        <li>Provided advanced professional training on sterilization technology to team colleagues.</li>
+        <li>Provide advanced professional training on sterilization technology to colleagues.</li>
-        <li>Regularly communicated with BD Asia Pacific and BD Global Sterilization Teams to ensure consistency and coordination in sterilization and microbiology-related control matters, while ensuring compliance with domestic laws and regulations.</li>
+        <li>Liaise regularly with global sterilization team to ensure consistency and coordination of sterilization and microbial related control matters, and at the same time to ensure that relevant matters comply with NMPA regulations.</li>
-        <li>Regularly aggregated and analyzed data related to sterilization and contamination control; participated in management reviews.</li>
+        <li>Regularly summarize and analyze sterilization and pollution control data for management review.</li>
-        <li>Managed CAPA activities related to sterilization.</li>
+        <li>Lead CAPA activities related to sterilization.</li>
       </ul>
-      <span class="section-sub-title">Key Achievements:</span>
+      <span class="section-sub-title">Achievements:</span>
       <ul>
+        <li>The mathematical model on temperature rising profile of sterilization load was developed and established.
+It can be used for predicting (by calculation or plotting) the time required for the sterilization load to reach any specified starting temperature.
+By doing so it has greatly reduced cost of validation.</li>
         <li>Established a high-efficiency EO sterilization process with low EO residuals.</li>
         <li>Validated the EO sterilization process for HYPAK products and established a quantitative indicator system for parametric release based on sterilization parameters.</li>
-        <li>Established a mathematical model for the sterilization load heating curve to predict the "cold spot" of the load and calculate the time to reach minimum sterilization temperature.</li>
         <li>Established a complete product contamination control plan and implementation scheme (including personnel entry/exit requirements for clean areas, environmental contamination monitoring points, initial bioburden monitoring, and various detection methods in the microbiology laboratory).</li>
         <li>Built and trained a capable sterility assurance team for sterilization and microbiological contamination control.</li>
       </ul>